 -Rudolf Steiner, founder of Waldorf Education

 Learning a new language strengthens the ability to listen to another person, to follow and grasp the other person’s spoken and unspoken intentions.
-Being competent in at least two other languages supports the capacity for flexible, mobile thinking, since different languages access different realms of experience, and this in turn stimulates
+Being competent in multiple languages supports the capacity for flexible, mobile thinking, since different languages access different realms of experience, and this in turn stimulates

 greater interest in the world and other people.

-With this goal in mind, Spanish and German are taught orally in first through third grades through everyday conversation, traditional songs, poems, stories, and games, with the addition in fourth grade of writing, reading, and grammar lessons.
+With this goal in mind, Spanish is taught orally in first through third grades through everyday conversation, traditional songs, poems, stories, and games, with the addition in fourth grade of writing, reading, and grammar lessons.
 Classes are conducted in the target language.